aequos-solutions/modern-data-visualizer/docs/extensibility/templating.md

 - `string()` is here to make sure the result of the jPath expression will always be a string. **If omitted, if the slot provided (i.e. the object path) doesn't exist, it will return `null` causing a render error**.
 The `jPath` function always returns an array.
 - `jPath(<data>, concat('.', $root.slots['<your_slot_name>']))` where `<data>` is the JSON object used to resolve the slot.
 When looping through `items`, use the `$data` token representing the current item with properties.
 The expression `concat('.', $root.slots['<your_slot_name>']))` is to comply with the jPath syntax: every property path should be begin with a '.'
 (See the official jPath [documentation](https://www.npmjs.com/package/jspath)).

+### Styling your adaptive cards

+When selecting the adaptive cards mode, you can also setup styles through the [host configuration](https://docs.microsoft.com/en-us/adaptive-cards/rendering-cards/host-config).

+From the official Microsoft documentation:

+_"HostConfig is a cross-platform configuration object that specifies how an Adaptive Card Renderer generates UI."_.